Leica D-LUX 5 vs Sony A7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica D-LUX 5 and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D-LUX 5 does not offer wifi capability.
+In contrast, the D-LUX 5 does not provide wifi capability.

 So how do things add up?
 Is the Leica D-LUX 5 better than the Sony A7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.